secato/bota/README.md

 - Once a day AWS triggers this lambda function
 - The function collects the latest `MAX_MATCHES` using Dota 2 Web API
-- Then it calculates several metrics
+- After that it calculates several metrics
-- After that tweets the results in the official tweet account
+- Then it tweets the results in the official tweet account

-The deployment is handled with Github actions and only occurs if the test runs successful.
+The deployment is handled by Github actions and only occurs if the tests runs successful.

 ## Running locally